 According to the experts at CMI, a whopping 91% of B2B marketers use content marketing.
 There’s a reason why—it works.

 Using SEO content that targets a human audience, while simultaneously engaging search engines, you can increase your website’s organic traffic.

-Every major financial services company has a blog.
+Every major financial services company has a blog filled with captivating financial services blog topics.
 For example, NerdWallet’s blog draws in thousands of readers monthly.